-- Any other expenses related to the accident
+- Any other costs related to the accident

-A Lawyer from Our Firm Can Help Pursue a Settlement
+A Personal Injury Lawyer Could Help You Reach a Settlement

-If you would like to pursue a settlement in your truck accident case, you can work with a personal injury lawyer from our firm to make sure that you protect your rights.
-It can be extremely difficult to figure out what your case is worth, how much compensation you should request, and whether the other parties are playing fairly.
+You may be able to pursue and secure a settlement in your truck accident case with help from a personal injury lawyer on our team.
+We can protect your rights, as well as figure out what your case is worth, how much compensation you should request, and whether the other parties are playing fairly.

 Your lawyer will perform a variety of tasks on your behalf, including: